-It’s no secret that scholarships and grants can help reduce the need to take out loans to pay for college expenses.
-What remains a mystery is where to quickly find this “free money” when you’re already in school and preoccupied with attending classes, studying, extra-curriculars — and sleep.
-Since you can’t spend all your time searching for ways to pay your tuition, use this list to discover sources of aid that won’t appear in a typical online scholarship search.
+It’s no secret that scholarships and grants can help reduce the need to take out college loans.
+But, quickly finding this free money can be difficult.
+Most students are busy with attending classes, studying, and other activities.
+This list will help you easily discover sources of aid that wouldn’t appear in typical online scholarship searches.

-Your state’s higher education agency could be a wellspring of untapped scholarship and grant opportunities.
-This free financial aid source is separate from any federal aid you may have received through your Free Application for Federal Student Aid (FAFSA).
-Visit the U.S. Department of Education’s State Contacts webpage to find agencies near you.
-You may need to meet residency and other eligibility requirements to receive aid.
+Your state’s higher education agency could be a great source for funding.
+This free aid is separate from any federal aid received through your Free Application for Federal Student Aid (FAFSA).
+Visit the U.S. Department of Education’s State Contacts website to find agencies near you.
+In addition, you may need to meet requirements to receive aid.

-If your parent or spouse works at a college or university, you might already know about employee and dependent child tuition benefit programs.
-Some require you to attend school at your parent’s or spouse’s workplace to receive a reduced tuition rate.
-But if the school is part of The Tuition Exchange, a network of over 667 private and public not-for-profit colleges and universities around the globe, you may be able to attend a different school tuition-free.
+Working at a college or university can give your family the opportunity for tuition benefit programs.
+Some programs require you to attend school at your parent’s or spouse’s workplace to receive a reduced tuition rate.
+However, if the school is part of The Tuition Exchange, you may be able to attend a different school tuition-free.

-Employer-sponsored educational assistance programs typically include tuition reimbursement options for employees.
-Some employers, like Wells Fargo and Raytheon Technologies, also offer scholarship programs for their employees’ children.
-Details vary by employer, so you must speak with someone at the company to learn how to apply.
+Employer-sponsored educational assistance typically include tuition exchange options for employees.
+For example, some employers, like Wells Fargo, offer scholarship programs for their employees’ children.
+Details may vary by employer.
+Speak with someone at the company to learn more.

-While it’s not unusual to find sources of financial aid in your university’s financial aid office, digging deeper could uncover sources of free money you hadn’t considered.
-Many colleges offer in-school scholarships for undergraduate students who meet specific requirements.
-Scholarships aren’t only meant for incoming freshmen.
-Universities across the country award scholarships to students in particular majors who belong to certain school-sanctioned clubs or organizations.
+While finding sources of aid in your college’s financial aid office is no surprise, digging deeper could help uncover sources of free money you hadn’t considered.
+Many colleges offer in-school scholarships for undergraduate students.
+Make a note that scholarships are not meant just for freshmen.
+Universities across the country give scholarships to a range of students belonging to certain school clubs or groups.

-Have you ever wondered what happens when the number of eligible scholarship applicants matches the number of scholarship awards available?
+Have you ever wondered what happens when the number of applicants matches the number of scholarship awards?
 You get a high applicant success rate.

-LendKey’s Scholarship Search is an atypical online search tool that allows you to search and access over $10 billion in scholarships using “Applicant Success Rate” and other filters to help you quickly find money to pay for college.
+LendKey’s Scholarship Search is a unique online search tool that allows you to search and access over $10 billion in scholarships using “Applicant Success Rate” and other filters.